MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-distributed-computing.md

 **RevoScaleR**’s distributed computing capabilities vary by platform and the details for creating a compute context vary depending upon the specific framework used to support those distributed computing capabilities.
 However, once you have established a computing context, you can use the same **RevoScaleR** commands to manage your data, analyze data, and control computations in all frameworks.

->[!IMPORTANT]
+<a name="chunking"></a>
->**Microsoft R Client** has several limitations to consider:
+>**Important!** Microsoft R Client has several limitations to consider:
 >
 >1.
-Maximum of three cores avaiable -- one thread for reading and two for processing RevoScaleR HPA functions.
+There are a maximum of three available cores -- one thread for reading and two for processing RevoScaleR HPA functions.
 >
 >2.
 Since Microsoft R Client is in-memory bound, chunking is not supported.
-When run locally with R Client, the `blocksperread` argument is ignored and all data must be read into memory.
+When run locally with R Client, the `blocksPerRead` argument is ignored and all data must be read into memory.
 When working with Big Data, this may result in memory exhaustion.
-You can workaround this limitation when you push the compute context to a Microsoft R Server instance.
+You can work around this limitation when you push the compute context to a Microsoft R Server instance.
 You can also upgrade to a SQL Server license with R Server (standalone).

 ### Distributed Computing: A Primer